 It’s quite a hot topic at the moment.
 AI and Machine Learning will replace recruiters and so on.
 Some even blur the two.
 Yes, there is potential that a portion of the industry could be replaced by technology, however, if recruitment businesses leverage these tools for themselves they can free up time to perform at an even higher level.

 I’m super confident that AI and Machine Learning tools will become valuable and will change the industry in some way.
 But I can only see it changing for the better.
 Recruiters work long hours and have to juggle countless plates to be successful.
-Imagine having available and leveraging super smart recruiting tools to free up some of the administrative and laborious tasks of being a recruiter and allowing them to focus on the relationship with the candidate and the client.
+Imagine having available and leveraging super smart recruiting tools to free up some of the administrative and laborious tasks of being a recruiter and allowing them to focus on the relationship between the candidate and the client.
 The impact on the industry could be amazing.

 I’d love to hear your thoughts on the trends for 2018, comments below.